 3. Violating Temporary Orders

 Temporary orders lay out where kids stay, visitation schedules, and who maintains decision-making power in the short term.
 One thing that frequently hurts child custody cases is ignoring these decrees.

 Don’t just decide to the kids an extra night or take them out of town to visit the grandparents.
 That negatively impacts your case and can lead to fines, contempt charges, and even jail time.

 4. Refusing To Cooperate

 Courts generally recognize having both parents present as the best-case scenario for children.
-And as a child’s best interests are paramount in custody cases, unless there are extreme circumstances, you’ll most likely have a shared custody arrangement.
+And as a child’s best interests are paramount in custody cases, unless there are extreme circumstances, you’ll most likely wind up with a shared custody arrangement.

 You may not like or want to see your ex ever again, but when you have kids, that’s rarely an option.
 Put your differences aside and focus on your children.
 They need your time and attention, not your ex, so give it to them.

 5. Failing To Pay Child Support